l-koehler/untis-py/README.md

+## Not made or endorsed by the Untis GMBH!
+## For the official App, visit untis.at!

 #### Features
 Basic Desktop application for WebUntis, written in Python.
 Loads a lot faster than the website, especially when considering starting a browser.